 There is continual work ongoing looking for efficiencies and taking opportunities for transformation to improve systems and processes and generate savings.

-Full details of revenue and capital spending in 2022/23, the PCC's information can be found on the OPCCN website here.
+Full details of revenue and capital spending in 2022/23, the PCC's Budget Report to the Police and Crime Panel and Council Tax information can be found on the OPCCN website here.